Mayawaaan/ChatApp/README.md

-Here is a comprehensive README.md file for your application, tailored to the structure and languages identified in your repository (JavaScript, GLSL, Backend/Frontend separation).

 ChatApp
 A real-time chat application built with a modern JavaScript stack, featuring a dedicated backend and frontend with interactive visual elements.